dz0ny/vaultier/docs/install.rst

     ln -s /etc/uwsgi/apps-available/vaultier ../apps-enabled

+.. note:: You can find the configuration template in
+    ``/opt/vaultier/venv/vaultier-config-examples/uwsgi``, if you have your
+    virtualenv in ``/opt/vaultier/venv`` directory

 Now, you need to edit the configuration.
 Basically, just open the just created file (`vaultier`) with your favorite editor and put this in it::